 For websites, statements should be published as an HTML page and added to a footer or other prominent part of the page.

-Contact the web team for further advice at firstname.lastname@example.org
+Contact the web team for anything web related at firstname.lastname@example.org